Milwaukee Art Museum

 Lupi & Iris

-Lupi & Iris is a sophisticated dining destination created & operated by James Beard…
+Lupi & Iris offers an exceptional dining experience created by James Beard…

 War Memorial Beer Garden